 The second thing is that they like to hold your hands.

 This isn’t the first roo that’s done this to me while I’ve been feeding it.
 It’s as if they’re saying, ‘okay, you’re here now, I’m being adorable and so I’m just going to hang on here until that bag of goodies is empty okay.
 Don’t think about going over there to the other ones.
 You are my human.’

 While the roos were the main attraction, The Big Rocking Horse also has a few other residents – wallabies, ducks, alpacas, a couple of peacocks and some very chatty cockatoos.
 For the $3 each we paid (entry and food) it was an absolute bargain.

-There’s also a cafe on site, a toy shop and a working toy factory.
+There’s also a cafe on site, a toy shop and the Gumeracha Toy Factory which is a working toy factory.

 How Long Should You Spend at The Big Rocking Horse?

 We got there shortly after it opened which was definitely a good plan as the only other folk around were one family and a couple of cyclists.